clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 We're making tech more diverse and more welcoming!

 ### How?
-* We throw super-welcoming, fun, free workshops.
+* We throw super-welcoming, fun, free workshops
-* We provide great networking opportunities for students and volunteers.
+* We provide great networking opportunities
-* We help our volunteers become more empathetic and better communicators.
+* We help our volunteers become more empathetic communicators

 # Introductions
 ### Who are you?